 Suspension

-Although there’s a very recent trend towards short-travel gravel-bike suspension, most gravel bikes are built with rigid frames.
+Although there’s a recent trend towards short-travel gravel-bike suspension, most gravel bikes are built with rigid frames.

 Some hybrids will use a short-travel suspension fork, although at the budget end of the hybrid market, these are best avoided: they're more likely to be very heavy and not as effective as a high-end suspension fork.